djeada/Parallel-And-Concurrent-Programming/README.md

 #### Shared Memory

 Shared memory enables programs to access and share data as though they were local to each process's address space.
+This, however, does not happen automatically, and we must explicitly request the OS to allow two processes to share memory.
 On the plus side, in a loop-back design, it may be more efficient for massive data.
 One disadvantage is that it does not generalize well to remote systems and may be more error-prone.

 ### Challenges with multiprocessing